-If a grievance involves sexual harassment by the employee's supervisor, or if there are other circumstances that make it impossible for the employee to initially address a grievance directly to the supervisor, he/she may schedule the initial meeting with the President.
-If the employee's supervisor is the President, the grievance may be directed to the Budget and perations Committee.
+If a grievance involves sexual harassment by the employee's supervisor, or if there are other circumstances that make it impossible for the employee to initially address a grievance directly to the supervisor, he/she may schedule the initial meeting with the President and/or his designee.
+If the employee's supervisor is the President and/or his designee, the grievance may be directed to the Budget and Operations Committee.